Viewing an Item Statistics report (TAO Advance)

 Prerequisites

-This feature is only available for TAO Insights (as a part of TAO Advance).
+This feature is only available for TAO Ignite (as a part of TAO Advance).

 Accessing Item Statistics